Posts

 Image

-Although it falls outside our regular park season, a number of Vermont State Parks will provide good viewing locations for solar eclipse on April 8.
-These parks include: Bomoseen, Boulder Beach, Branbury, Crystal Lake, DAR, Elmore, Emerald Lake, Mt.
-Philo, Grand Isle, Knight Point, Lake Shaftsbury, Lake St. Catherine, Little River, Niquette Bay, Silver Lake and Waterbury Center.
+Although it falls outside our regular park season, several Vermont State Parks will provide good viewing locations for solar eclipse on April 8.
+These parks include: Bomoseen, Boulder Beach, Branbury, Crystal Lake, DAR, Elmore, Mt.
+Philo, Grand Isle, Knight Point, Lake Shaftsbury, Lake St. Catherine, Niquette Bay, Silver Lake, and Waterbury Center.
 Address and other general park information is available at www.vtstateparks.com .
+The following previously listed state parks are no longer recommended eclipse viewing areas: Emerald Lake, Little River.
 Please be aware that park facilities will still be closed for this event.
 Portable toilets and/or pit/composting toilets will be available.
 Park staff may be available on a limited basis.
 Parking will be available at each of these locations, but it may be limited depending on the number of visitors.
-When lots are full, please do not park on the grass or in other areas of the park as resource damage is likely due to soft ground conditions.
-A few things to keep in mind if you plan to visit a Vermont State Park for the eclip
+When lots are full, please do not park on the grass or in other areas of the park as resource damage is likely due to soft ground condit

 Join Vermont State Parks for Fun, Guided First-Day Hikes